s-chandr/atlan-daisy-task/README.md

 # Atlan-Backend-Challenge

-## :bookmark_tabs: What This Document is all about atlan's Internship hiring challenge
+## :bookmark_tabs: This Document is all about atlan's Internship hiring challenge

-## Database Model (Used PostreSQL)
+## Database Model (Used PostgreSQL)
 ```shell
 class Persons(db.Model):
     __tablename__ = 'persons'